 Visit altria.com to learn more about Characterizing Flavors

 As excise taxes increase, so does the price of tobacco products.
-Criminal organizations exploit these high costs by selling contraband or counterfeit tobacco products for their own financial gain.
-Contraband trafficking is a concern for our business, law enforcement and regulatory authorities, and the legitimate wholesale and retail trade.
+Criminal organizations exploit these higher costs by selling smuggled counterfeit, illegally-imported and stolen tobacco products for their own financial gain.
+This illicit trade is a concern for our business, law enforcement and regulatory authorities, as well as the legitimate wholesale and retail trade.
 This illicit activity deprives governments of tax revenue and hurts law-abiding businesses.

-Visit altria.com to learn more about Contraband Trade
+Visit altria.com to learn more about Illicit Trade

 Many states tax smokeless tobacco products using the “ad valorem” method of taxation—a percentage of the wholesale price.
-U.S. Smokeless Tobacco Company supports legislation to convert the method of taxation on moist smokeless tobacco (MST) to a method that is more appropriate to these products.
-In particular, we believe MST products should be taxed by weight.
+MST products should be taxed by weight.

 USSTC supports weight-based taxation of MST because it will: